Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 hence $\alpha_t\circ\beta_g(A)-\beta_g\circ\alpha_t(A)\in\Ker\pi$ for all $A\in\cA$.
 By hypothesis there is an $A\in\cA$ and $t\in \R$ for which this is nonzero, hence as $\cA$ is simple, $\pi$ must be the zero representation. \end{prf}

-\begin{rem} One way to circumvent the obstruction from Proposition~\ref{prop:nogo0}, is to ask instead for a positive covariant representation $(\pi, U, V)$, where $V \: G \to \U(\cH)$ is a continuous {\it projective} unitary representation.
+\begin{rem} One way to circumvent the obstruction from Proposition~\ref{prop:nogo0}, is to ask instead for a covariant representation with positive spectrum $(\pi, U, V)$, where $V \: G \to \cU(\cH)$ is a continuous {\it projective} unitary representation.
 It is interesting that even in the Hamiltonian approach to quantum gauge theory (where $\gamma$ is trivial), projective gauge transformations occur naturally.
-These are obtained e.g. by using a quasi-free Fock representation of the CAR-algebra to produce a positive implementing unitary group for the time evolutions (cf. \cite{CR87,La94}).
+These are obtained e.g. by using a quasi-free Fock representation of the CAR-algebra to produce an implementing unitary group with positive spectrum for the time evolutions (cf. \cite{CR87,La94}).

-In this context we also mention that the method to relate positive covariant representations to positivity of a Lie algebra cocycle that we have seen in Example~\ref{WeylPos} has been put to work extensively in the context of positive covariant representations for gauge groups corresponding to semi-simple structure groups in \cite{JN17}. \end{rem}
+In this context we also mention that the method to relate covariant representations with positive spectrum to positivity of a Lie algebra cocycle that we have seen in Example~\ref{WeylPos} has been put to work extensively in the context of covariant representations with positive spectrum for gauge groups corresponding to semi-simple structure groups in \cite{JN17}. \end{rem}